Yellen visits Zambian farm to showcase Africa's ag potential

 Monica Musonda, Java Foods' founder, told Yellen at a roundtable Tuesday that staying afloat has been difficult, since her firm is one of the only food manufacturers in Lusaka.
 “But we are trying to make an impact in our community — you can see what we women can do.”

-Java has worked under USAID’s Feed the Future program and with the US Partnership for Food Solutions, a non-profit founded by General Mills.
+Java has worked under USAID’s Feed the Future program and with Partners in Food Solutions, a non-profit founded by General Mills.

 Yellen began her tour of Africa in Senegal and moves on to South Africa after Zambia.

-Note: This story was first published on January 24, 2023.
-It was updated on January 26, 2023 to correct the name of a nonprofit group to Partners in Food Solutions, not US Partnership for Food Solutions.